thevilledev/cloud-node-discovery-rs/README.md

 ## Features

 - Providers are supported via features.
 You don't have to enable them all.
-- By default, no providers are enabled.
+- By default, all providers are enabled.
 - Supported providers:
   - AWS
   - UpCloud